 Magnesium is great for the formation of bones and enzymatic processes.
 It’s very important for the absorption of carbohydrates and other nutrients.

 If you are keeping hens for egg production, your chickens’ calcium intake is very important for you.
-Since natural sources of calcium for chicken is harder to attain, the additional calcium content of figs will provide your chickens with better egg production.
+Since natural sources of calcium for chickens are harder to attain, the additional calcium content of figs will provide your chickens with better egg production.
 Lack of calcium can lead to problems such as easy to crack and flimsy eggs.
 Long exposure to calcium deficiency can lead to reproductive problems and bone weakness.

 Vitamin K is a vitamin that helps with the blood clotting process, regulating levels of calcium and bone formation.
 When your chickens lack this vitamin, they can develop an intestinal disease called coccidiosis.
 Although coccidiosis can be treated, it can still cause death to your flock.

 If you want to know more about the nutritional value, you can refer to the table below.
-It’s the estimated nutrients contained in 100g of fig done by FoodData Central.

 |Vitamin K||4.7 µg|